MrArgote/spring16/_posts/two/2016-03-10-Day-Four-Untitled.md

 The clothes: one band member is wearing red pants, he nearly fell down.

 ## McDonald's Taiwan Commercial

-	- The dad is very good.
+The dad is very good.
-	- The young man is very brave
+The young man is very brave
-		- He's got guts.
+He's got guts.
-		- Has has guts.
+He has guts.
-	- The young man is gay.
+The young man is gay.
-	- The coffee cup is green.
+The coffee cup is green.
 I like the design of the cup.
 I like the design of the McCafe cups.
-	- I think this is a good commercial for...
+I think this is a good commercial for...
 (Taiwan society // McDonald's // gay people // )  because... (it helps to... // it makes people understand better // it helps some people have a conversation...)
-	- Do you like the slogan,
+Do you like the slogan,

-	- gay, lesbian, bisexual, transgender, queer, homosexual, heterosexual.
+gay, lesbian, bisexual, transgender, queer, homosexual, heterosexual.

+{% include clips/videos/McDonald-s-Coming-Out.md %}